0xShin0221/Protocol_ShopDAOGenerator_Chainlink2023/README.md

 - [First draft architecure](./docs/architecrure/v1C4Architecture.md)

-WIP, so there may be potential changes or deviations from the current configuration.
+[WIP] So there may be potential changes or deviations from the current configuration.

 ## Deployed Contract